 Sinonasal papillomas often grow as finger-like projections outwards and can block the nasal passages.
-They can cause symptoms such as:
+As a result, the tumour can cause symptoms such as:

 Sinonasal papillomas are divided into three types – inverted, exophytic, and oncocytic – based on how the tumour looks when examined under the microscope.
 The tumour type is important because the inverted type is more likely to grow and damage surrounding tissues if it is not completely removed.
 The inverted type is also associated with a high risk for developing a type of cancer called squamous cell carcinoma.

-This is the most common type of sinonasal papilloma.
-It most commonly affect adults over the age of 50 years.
-The most common locations for this tumour are the wall of the maxillary sinus and the lateral wall of the nasal cavity.
+Inverted sinonasal papilloma is the most common type of sinonasal papilloma.
+It typically affects adults over the age of 50 years and most arise in the wall of the maxillary sinus and the lateral wall of the nasal cavity.
 Less commonly, the tumour will start in the wall of the ethmoid, frontal, or sphenoid sinus.

 When examined under the microscope, the tumour is seen growing downwards from the surface mucosa, which is why they are called inverted.
 The tumour is made up of a combination of squamous cells and mucin-producing mucocytes.
 Specialized immune cells called neutrophils are also seen.

-This type of papilloma tends to occur more often in people less than 50 years of age and is twice as common in men than women.
+Exophytic sinonasal papillomas tend to occur more often in people less than 50 years of age and are twice as common in men than women.
 It almost always starts on the medial wall of the nasal cavity near the septum.

 When examined under the microscope the tumour is seen growing outwards from the surface of the mucosa in long finger-like projections of tissue.
 Pathologists call these finger-like projections a papillary pattern of growth.
 The tumour is made up of a combination of squamous cells and mucin-producing mucocytes.
 Specialized immune cells called neutrophils are also seen.